-Applications which get hosted on the App Store undergo reviews and scrutiny with respect to their app updates, bundles, In-App purchases, events etc. This is strictly followed so that the App Store is able to ensure a safe, smooth and trustworthy experience for app developers and app users.
+Applications that get hosted on the App Store undergo reviews and scrutiny with respect to their app updates, bundles, In-App purchases, events, etc. This is strictly followed so that the App Store is able to ensure a safe, smooth and trustworthy experience for app developers and app users.

 The official guidelines are categorized into 5 sections namely Safety, Performance, Business, Design and Legal.
 The Apple App Store constantly keeps updating and improving these guidelines, hence requiring the apps to evolve and improve simultaneously in order to keep up with the guidelines.

 - Parental control options are provided due to a large number of kids using the app